Githubguy132010/BijbelQuiz/docs/API.md

 ### Common Issues

 1. **Connection Refused**
     - Ensure the API is enabled in BijbelQuiz settings
     - Check that the port (default: 8080) is not blocked by firewall
     - Verify the app is running and not in background
+    - Try the new versioned URL: `http://localhost:8080/v1/health`

 2. **Authentication Failed**
     - Ensure you're using the correct API key
     - Check that the API key hasn't been regenerated
     - Try both Bearer token and X-API-Key header methods
+    - Verify you're using the correct versioned endpoints (`/v1/`)

+3. **Rate Limit Exceeded (429 Error)**
+    - Slow down your request rate (max 100 requests/minute per IP)
+    - Implement retry logic with exponential backoff
+    - Check the `Retry-After` header for wait time
+    - Consider caching responses to reduce API calls

-3. **No Questions Returned**
+4. **No Questions Returned**
     - Check if questions are loaded in the BijbelQuiz app
     - Verify category names are spelled correctly
     - Try without category filter to see if questions are available
+    - Check API logs for detailed error information

-4. **Port Already in Use**
+5. **Port Already in Use**
     - Change the API port in BijbelQuiz settings
     - Check what process is using the port: `netstat -tulpn | grep :8080`
+    - On Windows: `netstat -ano | findstr :8080`

+6. **Request Too Large (413 Error)**
+    - Reduce request payload size (limit is 1MB)
+    - Check if you're sending unnecessary data
+    - Consider paginating large requests

+7. **Invalid Parameter Values**
+    - Check that difficulty is between 1-5
+    - Ensure limit is between 1-50
+    - Verify category names match exactly
+    - Look for validation hints in error responses

 ### Debug Mode